opentaps/open-climate-investing/dao/decarbonization/README.md

 ## Why Offsets Happen in the Dark

-Nobody -- sellers, buyers -- want to disclose the prices.
+Nobody -- sellers, buyers -- wants to disclose the prices they paid for offsets.
 Companies don't want to disclose what offsets used to be "carbon neutral."

 Why?

-Because we all know, deep down inside, they're not real.

-It's too good to be true!
+Because we all know, deep down inside, they're too good to be true!

 How could it cost only $1, $5, or $10 to offset a ton of CO2 when research shows they should cost at least $100 per ton to be effective.
 So we buy them to meet government rules, put "carbon neutral" on a product, or just feel better about the flight we took.
 Then we keep quiet about them.